It might sound super cheesy but won’t be wrong to say that behind every successful company, there are the right metrics they measure.

 11. Average time to resolution

 Time to resolution is one of the important field service KPIs to focus on when your strategy is to improve customer experience.
-Higher the time, poorer the customer experience, as it indicates hassles and complexity in providing awesome service.
+Higher the time, the poorer the customer experience, as it indicates hassles and complexity in providing awesome service.

 You can use the average time to resolution metric to understand: